 Our test boat was rigged with triple Yamaha F300, 4.2L four-stroke outboards.
 She weighed 17,990 lbs.
 (8,160 kg) with three people onboard, test gear and 1/8 full of fuel and ¾ full of water tanks.

 Despite the rough conditions, we recorded a cruise speed of 37 mph or 32.2 knots at 4500 rpms burning 43.6 gph or .7 nautical miles per gallon.
 Slowing down to 3500 rpm and 25 mph or 22 knots produced .9 mpg and a 250 nautical mile range.
 Top speed for the big boat was 50 mph or 43.5 knots, turning the three stainless steel 15 ½” x 17” props at 5900 rpms.

 We were also impressed with the precise and low-effort steering.
 There was no feedback at all, and the engines turn easily in both directions, even at high speeds.
-The Yamaha Helm Master is an option for joystick control at the dock, making handling the boat in close quarters a cinch even for inexperienced operators.
-For non-Helm Master boats, using just the engines and a bow thruster also provides good control in tight quarters.
+The Yamaha Helm Master EX is an option for joystick control at the dock, making handling the boat in close quarters a cinch even for inexperienced operators.
+If you don’t want to use your joystick, the bow thruster also provides good control in tight quarters.

 The Freedom 375’s standard equipment list is extensive, and below are just a few items that come standard.

 - 208-quart (197 L) aft refrigerated fishbox with light and ob drain